woosting/linux/contents/block-devices/disk-usage_investigation/disk-usage_investigators.md

 - **fsv** - 3D visualization.
 - **Philesight** - Web-based clone of Filelight.

-> _Notes:_
-> - Many haven't received updates for a while.
+> NOTE: Many haven't received updates for a while.
-> - Albeit more powerfull than 'du' they are also significantly bigger.
+> NOTE: Albeit more powerfull than 'du' they are also significantly bigger.
-> - Most (if not all) will have to be installed manually.
+> NOTE: Most (if not all) will have to be installed manually.
-> - 'find' can be used to explicitly find large files from the cli.
+> NOTE: 'find' can be used to explicitly find large files from the cli too.

 ## References

+> Adapted from: Altervista
-Adapted from: [Rainnic in the Clouds][1]
+> [Rainnic in the Clouds][1]

 <!-- REFERENCES -->